-VII.
+IX.
 DISCIPLINARY PROCESS

-All students and student organizations are subject to the disciplinary procedures prescribed in this code.
-In all disciplinary proceedings, the student or student organization shall be considered not responsible until found responsible of any charge.
+All students and student organizations are subject to the disciplinary procedures prescribed in the Student Code of Conduct.
+In all disciplinary proceedings, the student or student organization shall be considered not responsible until found responsible for any charge by using the preponderance of the evidence.